ewert001/My-Second-Repo/README.md

 This is an example list:
 * This is the first thing in the list.
 * This is the second thing in the list.
-* This is the last thing in the list.
+* This is the third thing in the list.
+* This is the fourth thing in the list
-* Just kidding!
-This is the last!
+* This is the next thing in the list
+* I could go on, but I won't.